pytorch/pytorch/docs/cpp/source/frontend.rst

 Philosophy
 ----------

-The PyTorch C++ frontend was originally born out of the necessity to train machine learning models in low latency, high performance, **pure C++** environments such as video game engines or production servers.
-While the Python frontend to PyTorch provided a flexible, friendly, comparatively fast and overall formidable solution to machine learning research, its exposure through Python barred it from reaching the latency guarantees offered by a native, bare metal language like C++.
-At the same time, while there were a number of pure C++ frameworks for machine learning, none were nearly as flexible nor powerful as PyTorch.
-As such, the originators of the PyTorch C++ frontend identified a gap between the superior research experience provided by PyTorch, and the world of low latencies provided by C++, and thus undertook the creation of a new, pure C++ frontend to the existing C++ implementations underpinning PyTorch's Python interface (the "backend").
-This frontend is what is presented in this document.
-We claim that it succeeds in filling the aforementioned gap, allowing high performance yet flexible definition and execution of machine learning models in pure C++, with no Python in the loop what-so-ever.

-Owing to its heritage and original goals, the PyTorch C++ frontend is intended to closely model the Python frontend in its design, naming, conventions and functionality.
-We claim that it largely follows through on those intentions.
+PyTorch's C++ frontend was designed with the idea that the Python frontend is great, and should be used when possible; but in some settings, performance and portability requirements make the use of the Python interpreter infeasible.
+For example, Python is poor choice for low latency, high performance or multithreaded environments, such as video games or production servers.
+The goal of the C++ frontend is to address these use cases, while not sacrificing the user experience of the Python frontend.

+As such, the C++ frontend has been written with a few philosophical goals in mind:

-While there are certainly occasional differences to be found between the two interfaces, such as cases where we opt not to bring deprecated features or functions (no matter how popular) into this new, fresh API, we can guarantee to a high degree that the effort in porting a Python model to C++ lies almost exclusively in **translating language features**, but **not modifying functionality or behavior**.
+* **Closely model the Python frontend in its design**, naming, conventions and functionality.
+While there may be occasional differences between the two frontends (e.g., where we have dropped deprecated features or fixed "warts" in the Python frontend), we guarantee that the effort in porting a Python model to C++ should lie exclusively in **translating language features**, not modifying functionality or behavior.

-As a corollary to the above, we would also like to note that in many cases where we were faced between choosing between flexibility and friendliness towards research versus micro-optimization and robustness in the face of all possible edge cases, we opted for the former, friendlier path.
-Flexibility and dynamism is at the heart of PyTorch, and we aim to preserve this across the language boundary the C++ frontend bridges.
+* **Prioritize flexibility and user-friendliness over micro-optimization.**
+  In C++, you can often get optimal code, but at the cost of an extremely unfriendly user experience.
+Flexibility and dynamism is at the heart of PyTorch, and the C++ frontend seeks to preserve this experience, in some cases sacrificing performance (or "hiding" performance knobs) to keep APIs simple and explicable.
+We want researchers who don't write C++ for a living to be able to use our APIs.

-Lastly, a word of warning: the Python interface is not necessarily slower than C++.
-It already calls into C++ for almost anything computationally expensive (especially any kind of numeric operation).
-Translating your model to C++ will usually not make it magically faster, and you may often not notice any significant performance gain at all!
-The problem the C++ frontend solves is not a performance problem.
-The problem it solves is being able to write friendly, flexible and intuitive machine learning applications in environments where C++ is your language of choice, or necessity.
+A word of warning: Python is not necessarily slower than C++!
+The Python frontend calls into C++ for almost anything computationally expensive (especially any kind of numeric operation), and these operations will take up the bulk of time spent in a program.
 If you would prefer to write Python, and can afford to write Python, we recommend using the Python interface to PyTorch.
-However, if you would prefer to write C++, or need to write C++, the C++ frontend to PyTorch provides an API that is approximately as convenient, flexible, friendly and intuitive as its Python counterpart.
+However, if you would prefer to write C++, or need to write C++ (because of multithreading, latency or deployment requirements), the C++ frontend to PyTorch provides an API that is approximately as convenient, flexible, friendly and intuitive as its Python counterpart.
 The two frontends serve different use cases, work hand in hand, and neither is meant to